 All the following resources are delivered free within New Zealand.
-For overseas enquiries, please see the Links page for stroke organisations providing resources in other countries.

 Most of the resources below can be downloaded as pdf files.
 You will require Adobe Acrobat Reader to view pdf files and this is installed on most computers.
 If you need to, you can download Adobe Acrobat Reader here.

 To order any resources in hard copy (subject to availability) please fill out this order form.